I specialize in fiction writing, how-to articles, and web content.

 - It was you.

 Every highlighted pronoun in the sentences above is functioning as a complement of the verb preceding it.
-The reason they are complements is because they come after linking verbs and state-of-being verbs and are receiving no action from these verbs.
+The reason they are complements is that they come after linking verbs and state-of-being verbs and are receiving no action from these verbs.

 Pronoun functioning as object of the preposition